 The Occupational Outlook Handbook and California Career Zone provides detailed information about career options in teaching, education and library occupations, training and development, education administration and health education.

-If you have an interest in education and teaching careers, you might also be interested in exploring careers in counseling and social services, business and management, health and medicine, government, international and nonprofit.
+If you have an interest in education and teaching careers, you might also be interested in exploring careers in counseling and social services, business and management, health and medicine, government, international opportunities and nonprofit.

 To find out where fellow Aggies interned and found employment by major, use the ICC data pages.